-Item Setting F1 (SYNC) Sets the HD output signal sync phase.
-Setting method With the displayed setting flashing, you can rotate the MULTI CONTROL knob to adjust the output signal sync phase across the range $\pm 15 \ \mu$ s relative to this unit's input reference signal.
+Item Setting F1 (SYNC) Sets the output signal sync phase.
+Setting method With the displayed setting flashing, you can rotate the MULTI CONTROL knob to adjust the output signal sync phase across the range $\pm 15~\mu s$ relative to this unit's input reference signal.
 Adjust this item when you want to adjust the output signal sync phase precisely to match a reference signal, or when connecting this unit and other VTRs to a device such as a switcher to perform operations such as special effects editing.
-F2 (SC) Sets the HD output signal subcarrier phase.
+F2 (SC) Sets the output signal subcarrier phase.
 Setting method With the displayed setting flashing, you can rotate the MULTI CONTROL knob to adjust the output signal subcarrier phase across the range ±200 ns relative to this unit's input reference signal.
 Adjust this item when you are using composite signals in editing and want to adjust the output signal subcarrier phase precisely to match a reference signal.
 Even when this value is adjusted, the output SCH (subcarrier to sync) phase is maintained.
-F4 (EMPHSS) Specifies whether to add audio emphasis to analog audio input signals and Betacam/Betacam SP format playback audio signals.
+F3 (VIN LV) Sets the level of composite video signals input to the COMPOSITE VIDEO INPUT connectors.
+AGC: Adjusts the level automatically.
+Manual setting: With the displayed setting flashing, you can rotate the MULTI CONTROL knob to adjust the level of composite video signals input to the COMPOSITE VIDEO INPUT connectors.
+F4 (EMPHSS) Specifies whether to add audio emphasiq, Ùo analog audio input signals and Betacam/Betacam SP format playback audio signals.
 ON: Add audio emphasis.
 OFF: Do not add audio emphasis.
 F5 (T INFO) Selects the type of time data to display in time data display area 2.
 TOTAL: Display total time.
 REMAIN: Display remaining time.